fastify/fastify/docs/Reference/Principles.md

 ## Security and Data Validation

-Your web framework is the first point of contact with untrusted data, and it needs to act as the first line of defence for your system.
+Your web framework is the first point of contact with untrusted data, and it needs to act as the first line of defense for your system.

 ## If something could be a plugin, it likely should

 We recognize that there are an infinite amount of use cases for an HTTP framework for Node.js.
 Catering to them in a single module would make the codebase unmaintainable.
-Thefore we provide hooks and options to allow you to customize the framework as you please.
+Therefore we provide hooks and options to allow you to customize the framework as you please.

 ## Easily testable

-Testing Fastify applications should be a first class concern.
+Testing Fastify applications should be a first-class concern.

 ## Do not monkeypatch core